 Of course the elephant in the room for many years was the lack of bottled Switchback beers.

 In October of 2012, we announced that we will bottle our beers in Vermont with state-of-the-art equipment that allows us to stay local and true to our commitment to quality.
 The centerpiece of the new bottling line is a German engineered filling system that is arguably the best in the world.
 The gentle and hygienic handling of the beer in this filling line allows for Switchback Ale and our Rotating Specials to be absolutely identical to the draught (keg) beer version.

 In June of 2014 we revamped our small tasting room at the brewery into the Tap Room at Switchback.
 This has provided us with an outlet to showcase experimental brews and limited release batches you usually can’t find anywhere else.
 It has also allowed us to host beer themed events including Stretch & Sip Yoga, Cheese and Beer Pairings and various educational classes.
 Information on our Tap Room, including hours, current beers on tap and upcoming events can be found on our social media pages as well as the Tap Room section of our website.

 In 2017 we launched Citra-Pils Keller Bier as our second beer to be brewed, bottled, and distributed year-round along with the Switchback Ale.
 The Connector IPA also is brewed year-round and bottled and distributed in Vermont year-round.

-In 2017, Switchback announced that we became 100% employee-owned.
-We hope you appreciate our dedication to providing you the best taste experience possible with each glass of Switchback beer, even if that means growing at a slower pace.
-Our first and last thought with every brew is the quality of the product going to our customers.
+We hope you appreciate our dedication to providing you the best taste experience possible with each glass of Switchback beer, even if that means growing at a slower pace and the wait for bottled beer.
+Our first and last thought with every brew is the quality of the product going to our customers